zhanghe9704/electroncooling/User manual.md

 	sample_number = 100000					# Number of ion samples
 	#save_particle_interval = 100			# Save the coordinates of the ions every 100 steps
 	output_file = simulation_test.txt		# File to save the simulation results
-	model = model_beam						# Select the model used in the simulation section_run						# Operation section
+	model = particle						# Select the model used in the simulation section_run						# Operation section
 	run_simulation				# Start simulation
 ```